MaryOrlova/ActivityRecognitionUsingSmartphones/README.md

 This script was created for Coursera Get and Clean Data course project.
 Aim of script is to create tidy dataset comfortable for analysis on the basis of original developers data.
-It putts up and creates tidy data set, that includes information on test and training subjects undergoing research, activities performed and both mean and standart deviation of all measurements.
-Than analyses average of each variable in first table for each activity and each subject.
+It creates tidy data set from original data.
+IT includes information on test and training subjects undergoing research, activities performed and both mean and standart deviation of all measurements.
+Than in indipendent data table analyses average of each variable from first table for each activity and each subject and saves final result in text file.

 ####For script are needed:
 plyr, dplyr and reshape2 R packages.